Jerinanan27/DemoRep/README.md

 # DemoRep
-I wrote this code when I was a little guy back in 2018
+I wrote this code when I was a little girl back in 2018